-Saturdays- July 29, August 12, & September 16 (join us for one or all of these camps).
-All-day and 1/2 day options available!
+Saturdays- August 11 & September 22 (join us for one or both of these camps).
+All day and morning-only options available!

 Enjoy the thrills and excitement of biking down and around the mountain, through wooded trails, over rocks, logs and stream beds.
 Learn to ride with more control, climb more efficiently, and descend with more confidence.
 Our skills development clinics offer cross-country and downhill mountain biking instruction for beginner and intermediate riders, ages 10 & up.

 Join us for the all-day clinic- gondola access is included with an option for lunch to be provided.
-Or choose the half-day clinic and join us for the morning session, 9am-12:30pm.
+Or choose to join us for the morning-only session, 9am-Noon.
 You'll work on

 - riding through a slalom course

 - putting your bike into a controlled skid